olach/espresso-toggle-quotes/readme.md

 # ToggleQuotes.sugar for Espresso
 Toggle a single-quoted string to a double-quoted string, and vice versa.

-This is a plugin for MacRabbit's [Espresso](http://macrabbit.com/espresso/) code editor.
+This is a plugin for the [Espresso](https://espressoapp.com) code editor.

 ## Features